yzihan/Cognitive-Science-Reading/Need to Read.md

 5. Krakow B, Melendrez D, Pedersen B, et al. Complex insomnia: insomnia and sleep-disordered breathing in a consecutive series of crime victims with nightmares and PTSD.
 Biol Psychiatry 2001; 49(11):948–53
 6. Krakow B, Lowry C, Germain A, et al. A retrospective study on improvements in nightmares and post-traumatic stress disorder following treatment for comorbid sleep-disordered breathing.
 J Psychosom Res 2000;49(5):291–8
 7. Barrett D, editor.
 Trauma and dreams.
 Cambridge: Harvard University Press; 1996.

+Joanna Pilarczyk, Michał Kuniecki, Kinga Wołoszyn, and Radosław Sterna.
+2020.
+Blue blood, red blood.
+How does the color of an emotional scene affect visual attention and pupil size?
+Vision Research, Vol. 171 (2020), 36--45